 When I was pregnant with my son, I began searching for safe and effective workouts that would address my fitness needs as a pregnant woman.
 It wasn’t just something I wanted, it was something I needed.
 So, I went looking for advice that I could trust and I quickly came to the realization that I couldn’t find anything useful because it simply didn’t exist.
 I knew this type of targeted and relevant information was a vital need for women during pregnancy and new motherhood, and that’s why I created Baby2Body.
 The Baby2Body you see today has been expanded and revitalized to provide a comprehensive health and wellbeing experience for mothers on an easily accessible digital platform – call it Baby2Body 2.0 if you will.

-But as a sport psychologist – and exercise fanatic – fitness remains near and dear to my heart.
+But as a sports psychologist – and exercise fanatic – fitness remains near and dear to my heart.
 I always feel my best after exercising – and when I’m having a bad day the only thing that rejuvenates me is a good workout.
-That’s why I’m taking you behind the scenes to have a sneak peak at my go-to workout routine.
+That’s why I’m taking you behind the scenes to have a sneak peek at my go-to workout routine.
 I hope you enjoy!

 Step 1: Look the part